Burgundian (party): Geography

 The Duke of Burgundy had inherited a large number of lands scattered from what is now the border of Switzerland up to the North Sea.
-The Duchy of Burgundy had been granted as an appanage to Philip the Bold in the 14th century, and this was followed by other territories inherited by Philip and his heirs during the late 14th and 15th centuries, including the County of Burgundy (the Franche-Comté), Flanders, Artois and many other domains in what are now Belgium, Luxembourg, the Netherlands and northeastern France.
-Prosperous textile manufacture in the Low Countries made this among the wealthiest realms in Europe, and explained their desire to maintain trade with wool-producing England.
+The Duchy of Burgundy had been granted as an appanage to Philip the Bold in the 14th century, which was followed by other territories inherited by Philip and his heirs during the late 14th and 15th centuries, including the County of Burgundy (the Franche-Comté), Flanders, Artois and many other domains in what are now Belgium, Luxembourg, the Netherlands and northeastern France.
+Prosperous textile manufacture in the Low Countries made this among the wealthiest realms in Europe and explained their desire to maintain trade with wool-producing England.

 Politics

 Partisan use of the term "Burgundian" arose from a feud between John II, Duke of Burgundy and Louis of Valois, Duke of Orléans.
-The latter was the brother of King Charles VI, the former was his cousin.
+The latter was the brother of King Charles VI; the former was his cousin.
 When Charles VI’s mental illness interrupted his ability to rule, John II and Louis I vied for power in a bitter dispute.
 Popular rumor attributed an adulterous affair to the Duke of Orléans and French queen Isabeau of Bavaria.
 Supporters of the two dukes became known as "Burgundians" and "Orleanists", respectively.

-Other than in Burgundy's own lands, the Duke's supporters were particularly powerful in Paris, where the butchers' guild, notably, closely supported him.
+Other than in Burgundy's own lands, the Duke's supporters were particularly powerful in Paris, where the butchers' guild notably closely supported him.

 The partisan terms outlasted the lives of these two men.
 John, Duke of Burgundy ordered the assassination of Louis of Orléans in 1407.
 Burgundian partisans at the University of Paris published a treatise justifying this as tyrannicide in the belief that the Duke of Orléans had been plotting to kill the king and usurp the throne.
-Leadership of his party passed nominally to his son, Charles, but in fact to the young duke's father-in-law, Bernard VII, Count of Armagnac.
-Bernard VII would form a league in opposition to the Burgundians in Gien, the Armagnac party.
+Leadership of his party passed nominally to his son, Charles, but in fact to the young duke's father-in-law, Bernard VII, Count of Armagnac, who would form a league in opposition to the Burgundians in Gien, the Armagnac party.

 Both parties sought the support of the Kingdom of England.
-The Armagnacs through treaty with the English King Henry IV, to secure his military aid; the Burgundians by remaining neutral when the English invaded Normandy.
+The Armagnacs supported a treaty with English King Henry IV to secure his military.
+The Burgundians remained neutral when the English invaded Normandy.
 That neutrality led to Orléans's capture by the English at Agincourt in 1415.
 After Armagnac's murder by a Burgundian mob in Paris in 1418, leadership of the party devolved upon the young Dauphin, who retreated to Bourges.